owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 Note that the patterns I am mentioning here will benefit more for complex applications, for example, an e-commerce web application selling digital goods.
-There's clearly some overhead to use these patterns for small projects where the default Rails patterns shine.
+There's clearly some overhead to use these patterns for simple projects where the default Rails patterns shine.
+Most importantly, you should apply these patterns where they make sense.
+I am strong believer in contextual solution and these patterns are definitely not the only way to go.

 #### Data Mapper